Undergraduate International Business Major

 The School of Business offers an interdisciplinary business major in International Business leading to the BBA degree.
 The program in International Business is designed to prepare students for careers in the increasingly interdependent global environment.

 The objective of the program is to give equal weight to all of the major business areas of economics, finance, management and marketing in an international context, and thereby to provide the students with a broad foundation of knowledge which is applicable to large and small organizations serving domestic as well as global markets.

-All college core requirements (54 credits) and liberal arts electives (9 credits), the general business core (36 credits) and electives (6 credits),
+All college core requirements (46 credits), free electives (11 credits), the general business core (36 credits) and electives (6 credits),

 plus the seven following courses (21 credits):

 FIN 436 - International Financial Management

 FIN 437 - International Financial Markets and Banking

 MKT 360 - Global Entertainment Marketing

 MKT 385 - Global Green Marketing